chafey/recipes/README.md

 ## Sour Cream Potatoes

-Potatoe dish you can make ahead of time.
+Tasty potatoe dish you can make ahead of time.
 Great with grilled meat like skewered beef.

 Serves: 8-10